 Fast forward, I end up doing more real estate transactions but in the background I was always studying something, always learning new things about psychology, business, and meditation.
 I’d go to ashrams, I’d go on adventures in the background while I was buying real estate in doing that.

-By the time I was about 26 I had a very high net worth, in the millions, and I just I thought that you know nothing could, I thought I was really successful.
-What I discovered was you know as soon as you think you're successful you're kind of on your way down.
-That's actually when I end up doing this big development project and the whole thing ended up folding because the banks pulled the loan because a lot of this crisis stuff that was going on at that time and I got left holding the bag and lost lots and lots of money…lots of money.
+By the time I was about 26 I thought I had reached success.
+What I discovered was you know as soon as you think you’re successful you’re kind of on your way down.
+That’s actually when I end up doing this big development project and the whole thing ended up folding because the banks pulled the loan because a lot of this crisis stuff that was going on at that time and I got left holding the bag and lost lots and lots of money…lots of money.
 I actually was really disheartened because I’ve worked so hard for so many years.
 But luckily you know I had spent a lot of time meditating and learning.
 I actually really want to kill myself because I work so hard for so long and it was exhausting.
-But look, I read in the book autobiography of a yogi that if you kill yourself going to come back to deal with in any way so that wasn't viable solution.
+But look, I read in the book autobiography of a yogi that if you kill yourself going to come back to deal with in any way so that wasn’t viable solution.